 If an underlying medical condition is responsible for the lymph nodes swelling, treating this condition should reduce the swelling.

-Common home remedies to treat the symptoms of swollen lymph nodes include:
+Some home remedies to treat the symptoms of swollen lymph nodes include:

-- drinking plenty of fluids, such as water and fresh juices
+- drinking plenty of fluids, such as water

 - resting to help the body recover from the illness